tarruda/tarruda.github.io/src/contents/articles/neovim-smart-ui-protocol/index.md

 "Smart UI protocol" for now. <span class="more">

 Those following Neovim development probably know that one of the project's goals is to transform Vim into an embeddable text editor engine.
-It's msgpack-rpc interface and UI protocol already make this possible to a certain extent, as shown by projects like [SolidOak][SolidOak] or [neovim-e][neovim-e].
+Its msgpack-rpc interface and UI protocol already make this possible to a certain extent, as shown by projects like [SolidOak][SolidOak] or [neovim-e][neovim-e].